baedyl/trading-bot/README.md

 ### For Streamlit Cloud

 Streamlit Cloud uses Python 3.13 and has TA-Lib pre-installed.
-The requirements.txt file contains compatible versions for all packages.
+The requirements.txt file uses latest versions of all packages which are compatible with Python 3.13+.

+**Important**: If you encounter deployment issues:
+1. Ensure you've pushed the latest requirements.txt to GitHub
+2. Try restarting your app in Streamlit Cloud
+3. Clear the app cache if needed
+4. Check the deployment logs for specific error messages

 ## Running the Application